 Another example is what Backlinko does.
 Backlinko creates two types of free content: Open and “locked.”
 The open content is available to anyone on the internet.
 But the locked content is only available to subscribers.

 Delivering a course via email is a no-brainer way to get more subscribers because it’s obvious why they need to provide an email address to get your incentive.

-ConvertKit contributor Nathan Barry revealed that after creating an email course for a friend of his, Wes Wages, Wes gained 428 subscribers in just three days.
+ConvertKit contributor Nathan Barry revealed that after creating a course for a friend of his, Wes Wages, Wes gained 428 subscribers in just three days.

 Nathan explains how repackaging your existing content as an email course can add value for subscribers: